elastisys/tutorial-friends-with-kubernetes/docs/state-creep.md

 In this part, we will show via a hands-on example a common problem with porting application to Kubernetes: **state creep**.
 Although a service may seem stateless, large legacy codes hidden behind layers of libraries leads to state "creeping" unexpectedly.
-We start by presenting such a service with state creep, what does wrong when deploying it on top of Kubernetes and how to fix it.
+We start by presenting such a service with state creep, what goes wrong when deploying it on top of Kubernetes and how to fix it.

 ## Illustrative Example